Archive for Category: Objections

 How to handle the price objection without compromising the sale

 “Price is objective; value is subjective.
-Success in selling lays in marrying the two” “How much?”
+Success in selling lies in marrying the two” “How much?”
 Crunch time in selling and sheer agony for many sellers.
 Is there a perfect way to deal with this objection?
 Unless you’re the sole vendor of the must have product (electricity, KPLC, for instance), no there isn’t.
 Price can

 Read More